AndreHenkel/traffic_gym/README.md

 The Observation Space will have following information:
   * All traffic light statuses (boolean)
   * The amount of cars directly affected by each traffic light

-# Architecture
-The program is constructed as following
-## Vehicle
-That stores information about the vehicle
-## Street
-Information about the street, which vehicles are on it and where the crossings are located.
-## Controller
-This class controls the movements of the cars, so that they brake, move and wait at a turn if they are cannot turn right now.
-## Display
-Responsible to display the current state, also takes in mouse and keyboard events
-## Crossing
-Is the joint between streets and holds traffic lights
-## Traffic Lights
-Store information about the position, the current state and the cars, that are "watching/affected by" it.

-# Movements
-The vehicles will randomly turn.